LyonSyonII/rust-quest/README.md

-# Source for Rust Quest
+# Source for the Rust Quest book

 > Learn programming in a new way!